 Julia-Sophie Selig Sonderhoff is a native of Hamburg, Germany, but grew up in Japan, graduating from St Maur International in Yokohama.
 She speaks German, Japanese and English, went to college in Maine, USA, and worked as a dolphin trainer in Okinawa.
 She lived in the US, Germany, and Australia.
 In Japan she worked for TGA relocation company in Tokyo as well as for The Westin Tokyo, The New Grand Hotel in Yokohama, and TUV Rheinland Japan.
 Julia holds a Masters Degree in International Tourism Management from the University of Queensland in Australia, and returned to Japan ‘for good’ in 2005.
 Since then she has been actively involved in various German and International charities and community organizations.
 She lives in Yokohama with her husband and two Flat Coated Retrievers.

-With over 30 years of experience in Japan Public Affairs, Timothy Langley is the founder and driving force behind Langley Esquire.
-After obtaining an L.L.M. from Tohoku University, a dual J.D./M.S.F.S. from Georgetown University, and an L.L.M. from the University of Denver, Timothy has made his name in combining his comprehensive understanding of international law with an exceptional perspective gained from a career spent getting the impossible done in Japan.
-Known as the first foreigner in the Japan National Diet, having served as a Diet secretary under former Japan Foreign Minister Taro Nakayama, Timothy is well-known as an insider and specialist in Japan’s political landscape.
-He has used his experience inside Japan’s legislature in successful projects as political attaché for U.S. presidents and diplomats, building a reputation as a bridge between Japan and U.S. leaders.
-Originally from Atlanta, Georgia, Timothy is best known as an enabler for foreign corporations in Japan, having served as General Counsel and Director of Public Affairs for Apple Computer Japan and General Motors Asia-Pacific.
+30+ years of Japanese Public Affairs and corporate-legal experience.
+Timothy Langley is the founder of Langley Esquire.
+He holds J.D. & M.S.F.S. degrees from Georgetown, L.L.M. from Tohoku University and another L.L.M. from the University of Denver.
+Timothy combines a comprehensive understanding of international law, Japanese law and in-house-legal-counsel experience to get the impossible done in Japan.
+Known as the first foreigner in the Japan National Diet, Timothy served under Japanese Foreign Minister Taro Nakayama; as such, he is a well-known insider and specialist in Japan’s political landscape.
+This has allowed him to handle a wide range of projects such as political attaché for U.S. presidents & diplomats, to building bridges between Japan and U.S. leaders.
+Originally from Atlanta, Georgia, Timothy is an enabler for foreign corporations in Japan (Board positions in numerous foreign-capital companies).
+Formerly, General Counsel & Director of Public Affairs for Apple Computer Japan and General Motors Asia-Pacific.